 - A1 The three main branches of chemistry (inorganic, physical and organic)

 - A2 Practical laboratory chemistry

 - A3 Data analysis and numeracy

 - A4 Spectroscopy and chemical characterisation

 - A5 Specialist aspects of chemistry

 - A6 Research methods

 - A7 Some aspects of industrial chemistry

+- A8 Developed an awareness of issues in chemistry related to other disciplines.

 Students acquire understanding and knowledge (the complexity of which increases as the course progresses) through lectures, tutorials and workshops (A1, A5).
-At stage 1, students learn basic, and at stage 2 more sophisticated, technical procedures by performing carefully designed and tested experiments.
+At Stage 1, students learn basic, and at Stage 2 more sophisticated, technical procedures by performing carefully designed and tested experiments.
 In the lab classes they also consolidate the learning started in lectures (A1, A2, A4) and improve on skill A3.
-At stage 3, they learn core chemistry by distance learning modules and A6 through the training sessions as part of the Research Project in Industry.
+At Stage 3, they learn core chemistry by distance learning modules and A6 through the training sessions as part of the Research Project in Industry.
 On placement the students learn A7.
-At stage 4 the students learn advanced practical methods and specialist theoretical material (A1- A4).
+At Stage 4 the students learn advanced practical methods and specialist theoretical material (A1- A4).
 Throughout the period of the degree the student is expected to read around the taught material to supplement and strengthen the taught/learnt work.
 Reading lists are provided to facilitate this.
+They develop A7 in modules throughout this programme, particularly related to biology, medicine and materials.
+Specialist aspects are covered during their year in industry.

-Knowledge and understanding is assessed through unseen written examinations and incourse assessments (A1, A3 - A5), answers to questions in practical reports (A2), and oral examinations.
+Knowledge and understanding is assessed through unseen written examinations and incourse assessments (A1, A3 - A5, A7, A8), answers to questions in practical reports (A2, A7, A8), and oral examinations.